mienaikoe/ziyu/Chapters/1-6-Chapter6.md

 "I apologize if I seem doubtful, but this is not the sort of idea thi would think of."

 "Melna, these are dark times.
 Thi knows it.
 Now we all know it.
-We need more selfless heroes like hae who transcend the law and the bureacracy to do what cannot wait."
+We need more selfless heroes like hae who transcend the law and the bureacracy to do the things that we cannot wait for."

 "Surely the untouchable ex-fidelant would make for a better hero."